Stuart Myall: Personal life

-During a Q&A for a Brentford matchday programme in September 1997, Myall revealed he supported Liverpool as a boy.
-Myall worked office jobs in the early 2000s, including as a computer retail salesman in London.
-He was inspired to become a PE teacher and enrolled on a course at Brighton University in 2002, from which he graduated with a PE degree in 2005.
-He worked as a Head of department at a state school in Lambeth and later emigrated to Kuala Lumpur.
-Myall moved from Kuala Lumpur to take up the position of Head of Secondary Physical Education at the Discovery Bay International School in Hong Kong.
-He moved back to Britain in 2015 to become a Head of Section and teacher of sport at Gildredge House Free School in his hometown, Eastbourne.
+Myall supported Liverpool as a child.
+In the early 2000s, he worked in office jobs, including as a computer retail salesman in London.
+Inspired to become a PE teacher, he enrolled at University of Brighton in 2002 and graduated with a PE degree in 2005.
+He served as Head of Department at a state school in Lambeth before emigrating to Kuala Lumpur.
+Myall then became Head of Secondary Physical Education at Discovery Bay International School in Hong Kong from 2013 to 2015.
+In 2015, he returned to Eastbourne to take up a role as Head of Section and teacher of sport at Gildredge House Free School.